Sunburn

 Considerations

 The first signs of a sunburn may not appear for a few hours.
-The full effect to your skin may not appear for 24 hours or longer.
+The full effect on your skin may not appear for 24 hours or longer.
 Possible symptoms include:

 Symptoms of sunburn are usually temporary.
 But the damage to skin cells is often permanent, which can have serious long-term effects.
 These include skin cancer and early aging of the skin.
 By the time the skin starts to become painful and red, the damage has been done.
 Pain is worst between 6 to 48 hours after sun exposure.